xeolabs/xeometry/README.md

 var rotate = viewer.rotate("saw");
 `````

-### Showing and hiding things
+### Showing and hiding models and objects

-Show everything in a xeoviz:
+Show everything in a viewer:
 ````javascript
 viewer.show();
 `````

-Hide everything in a xeoviz:
+Hide everything in a viewer:
 ````javascript
 viewer.hide();
 ````